Emergent chirality and enantiomeric selectivity in layered NbOX$_2$ crystals

 In summary, we have investigated the emergence of chirality in the layered $\mathrm{NbOX_2}$ family of crystals, tracing the transition from the achiral $I m m m$ phase to the chiral $C 2$ phase via an intermediate achiral $C 2/m$ phase for $\mathrm{NbOCl_2}$.
-Through the analysis of the Born-Oppenheimer energy surface, we identified the $C 2/m$ phase as a low-energy, unstable achiral phase, which can be stabilized through anharmonic effects or external pressure.
+Through the analysis of the Born-Oppenheimer energy surface, we identified the $C 2/m$ phase as a low-energy, unstable achiral phase, which can be stabilized through external pressure or anharmonic effects.
 We demonstrated that the chiral $C 2$ phase exhibits remarkable features, including flat Niobium $d$-orbital bands near the Fermi level, corresponding to an obstructed atomic limit, and hosting non-trivial surface states under specific cleavage conditions.
-Finally, we proposed a mechanism for selectively controlling the handedness of the chiral $C 2$ phase using an external electric field, exploiting the small energy barrier between enantiomers and the effects of thermal fluctuations.
-This work not only provides fundamental insights into the mechanisms driving chirality in layered materials but also establishes a framework for tailoring enantiomeric populations through external stimuli.
-These findings hold promise for future applications in chiral materials design, including optoelectronics, catalysis, and topological systems.
+Finally, we proposed a mechanism for selectively controlling the handedness of the chiral $C 2$ phase using an external electric field, exploiting the small energy barrier between enantiomers and the effects of either pressure or thermal fluctuations.
+This work not only provides fundamental insights into the mechanisms driving chirality in this family of materials but also establishes a framework for tailoring enantiomeric populations through external stimuli.